-The externalauth parameter is expected to be a boolean expression which indicates whether or not external authentication should be used.
+The external auth parameter is expected to be a boolean expression which indicates whether or not external authentication should be used.
 External authentication implies that something other than the database is authenticating the user to the database.
 This includes the use of operating system authentication and Oracle wallets.

-The encoding parameter is expected to be a string, if specified, and sets the encoding to use for regular database strings.
-If not specified, the environment variable NLS_LANG is used.
-If the environment variable NLS_LANG is not set, ASCII is used.
+The encoding parameter is expected to be one of the Python standard encodings such as 'UTF-8', if specified, and sets the encoding to use for regular database strings.
+If not specified, the Oracle environment variable NLS_LANG is used and the Oracle character set is translated to one of the standard encodings, if possible.
+If the Oracle environment variable NLS_LANG is not set, ASCII is used.

-The nencoding parameter is expected to be a string, if specified, and sets the encoding to use for national character set database strings.
-If not specified, the environment variable NLS_NCHAR is used.
-If the environment variable NLS_NCHAR is not used, the environment variable NLS_LANG is used instead, and if the environment variable NLS_LANG is not set, ASCII is used.
+The nencoding parameter is expected to be one of the Python standard encodings such as 'UTF-8', if specified, and sets the encoding to use for national character set database strings.
+If not specified, the Oracle environment variable NLS_NCHAR is used and the Oracle character set is translated to one of the standard encodings, if possible.
+If the Oracle environment variable NLS_NCHAR is not used, the Oracle environment variable NLS_LANG is used instead, and if the Oracle environment variable NLS_LANG is not set, ASCII is used.